zsiglin/QuickBaseXSS/README.md

 This repository documents XSS injection vectors I've discovered in the QuickBase platform (http://www.quickbase.com).

 ##Branding Page Injection
 This one requires admin privileges, so it isn't a major vulnerability.
-Why, then, is it interesting? *It allows arbitrary code to run application wide!* I see this being way more useful than nefarious.
+Why, then, is it interesting? *It allows arbitrary code to run application wide!*

 #####How does it work?
 Run the JavaScript below in your developer console while on the dashboard of the application you want to affect.
 It will issue a POST to the SaveAppSettingsBrandGuide action.